DanielKBates/IO-Divs/README.md

 Use, copy, whatever

-As a note, if anyone would like to show me how to implement animations with this I would be your friend forever.
+As a note, if anyone would like to show me how to implement keyframe animations with this I would be your friend forever.
 Im thinking i'll need another variable that will change once `isVisible` gets set to true, then adding in the animation class.